7 Earth-Friendly Baby Registry Musts

 Organic Clothes, Sheets, and Swaddles

 Baby’s brand-new skin is more delicate and sensitive than yours.
 In fact, it's actually up to 30% thinner than adults, making little ones more vulnerable to absorbing harmful chemicals that are sprayed on non-organic fabrics.
 And, of course, these chemicals are doing the environment zero favors!
 That’s why organic clothing and textiles are often top-of-mind for green parents-to-be.
-(Not to mention that natural organic fibers are also super-breathable, which helps keep your baby cool.)
+Not to mention that natural organic fibers are also super-breathable, which helps keep your baby cool.
+(Learn more about why organic cotton is a great choice for babies.)

 But when registering for things like sheets and bodysuits, look for ones that are not only labeled organic, but GOTS certified organic cotton, which means that it’s made of at least 95% organic fiber.
 It also means that the product meets the very highest standards in terms of sustainability, ethics, social responsibility, and non-toxicity.
 (All of Happiest Baby’s swaddles, bodysuits, and SNOO soft goods, like SNOO Sack and our bassinet sheets are all GOTS-certified.)
 If you think you might want more children—and to push the green dream a little further—make sure all the organic wears you register for are gender-neutral (and we’ve got just the bodysuits for that, too!)